Sinaptik-AI/pandas-ai/docs/getting-started.md

 - `max_retries`: the maximum number of retries to use when using the error correction framework.
 Defaults to `3`.
 You can use this setting to override the default number of retries.
 - `custom_prompts`: the custom prompts to use.
 Defaults to `{}`.
 You can use this setting to override the default custom prompts.
 You can find more information about custom prompts [here](custom-prompts.md).
 - `custom_whitelisted_dependencies`: the custom whitelisted dependencies to use.
 Defaults to `{}`.
 You can use this setting to override the default custom whitelisted dependencies.
 You can find more information about custom whitelisted dependencies [here](custom-whitelisted-dependencies.md).
-- `callback`: the callback to use.
-Defaults to `None`.
-You can use this setting to override the default callback.
-You can find more information about callbacks [here](callbacks.md).

 ## Demo in Google Colab